Best Cities For Gamers

 Asia also had three cities make the top ten, with Seoul, Hong Kong, and Shanghai coming in second, fifth, and tenth respectively.

 Nearly all Asian cities analysed performed well in the internet category.
-High-speed, low-cost broadband is very common in Asia, with the exception of China and India.
+High-speed, low-cost broadband packages are very common in Asia, with the exception of China and India.

 Seoul in particular has some of the world’s fastest internet, full 5G coverage, low rent costs, and plenty of expos and LAN events, helping it to second place in the rankings.